 Thinking more about this experience, I decided to research more into the sugar is addicting theory.
-Here’s what I found.
-It might surprise you:
+Here’s what I learned.
+The information might surprise you:

 - Sugar is added to approximately 75 percent of all packaged food in the United States.
 On average Americans consume a quarter-pound to a half-pound of sugar per day.
 This includes beverages.